kavitaa-1504/Netflix-EDA/README.md

-Netflix Movies and TV Shows EDA
+NETFLIX MOVIES AND TV SHOW EDA

-Project Overview:
+PRIJECT OVERVIEW:

 This project involves a comprehensive Exploratory Data Analysis (EDA) of the Netflix dataset, which includes movies and TV shows.
 The objective is to uncover insights and trends related to the content available on Netflix.

-Introduction:
+INTRODUCTION:

 Netflix is one of the largest streaming platforms in the world, offering a wide range of movies and TV shows.
 This project aims to analyze the Netflix dataset to provide insights into its content library, including distribution, genres, ratings, and trends over the years.

-Dataset:
+DATASET:

 The dataset used for this analysis contains information about Netflix movies and TV shows.
 It includes details such as title, director, cast, country, release year, rating, duration, and listed in genres.

 Source: Netflix Dataset on Kaggle

-Objectives:
+OBJECTIVES:

 To understand the distribution of movies and TV shows on Netflix.